TerraformersMC/Shapes/README.md

-# Shapes
+# Shapes is now part of Terraform

-Powerful voxel shapes library by Wtoll and the Terraformers mod team.
+### See [https://github.com/TerraformersMC/Terraform](https://github.com/TerraformersMC/Terraform)'s terraform-shapes-api-v1 module for the latest version.